mitra42/webForth/DESIGN.md

 # Forth for Javascript - Design criteria
-Mitra Ardron <mitra@mitra.biz> 17 Sept 2020
+Mitra Ardron <mitra@mitra.biz> 1 December 2020

 Welcome to my basic design document for WebForth.

-Currently its not in a particularly useful order, in part because I haven't found an easy way to provide a linear reading order without needing to look ahead.
+Currently it is not in a particularly useful order, in part because I haven't found an easy way to provide a linear reading order without needing to look ahead.
 Also at the end are some remnants of an earlier design doc that need updating.